SoftUni-Internal/interactive-content/EN/02-Methods/01-What-Is-a-Method.md

 ```Java
 printHello();
 ```
+[/slide]

+[slide hideTitle]
 # Why Use Methods?

-We use methods in Java for several reasons:
+We use methods in Java for several reasons.

-- **Reusability** - we write a method once, and use it **multiple times**.
+- **Reusability** - we write a method once and use it **multiple times**.

 We do not have to copy the same blocks of code in multiple places to use them.
-Think of it as, `write once, reuse multiple times`.
+Think of it as, `write once, reuse multiple times`

-- **To parameterize code** - in addition to making reusable code which is the same in all cases, you will often want to use `parameters` that change the way the method works
+- **To parameterize code** - you will often want to use `parameters` that change the way the method behaves

-- **Create conceptual units** - create methods to do something that is one action in your **mental view of the problem**.
-This will make it **much easier** for you to work with your programs
+- **Create conceptual units** - you can create methods for each separate task that your program is aiming to solve

 - Methods make code more readable and easier to debug.

 For example, the `printHello()` method is so readable, that we can know what this method will print `Hello`

-- **Simplify problems** - Because local variables and statements of a method **can not be seen from outside the method**.
-They \(and their complexity\) are **hidden** from other parts of the program, which prevents accidental errors or confusion.
+- **Simplify problems** - local variables and statements of a method **can not be seen from outside the method**.

+They \(and their complexity\) are **hidden** from other parts of the program, which prevents accidental errors or confusion

 [/slide]

 [slide hideTitle]
 # Void Type Methods

-Methods with the **void** return type simply execute the code in their code block.
+Methods with the **void** return type execute the code in their code block.

 They can accept parameters but do not return any result.

 ```java
 public static void doSomething() {